Zmazing96/zylin.github.io/content/authors/admin/_index.md

 Hello 👋 This is **ZiYu Lin (林子愉)**.

 I am ZiYu Lin, an environmental scientist with a deep passion for sustainable urban water management and ecosystem health.

-With a PhD in Applied Environmental Science & Engineering from Kyung Hee University, I specialize in optimizing urban drainage systems, analyzing water pollution, and assessing biodiversity.
+With a PhD in Applied Environmental Science & Engineering from Kyung Hee University, specialize in optimizing urban drainage systems, analyzing water pollution, and assessing biodiversity.
 My work has involved high-impact projects and extensive research, particularly in developing water quality prediction models and promoting environmental sustainability.

-Fluent in multiple languages and proficient in programming, I am dedicated to bridging the gap between research and real-world environmental solutions.
+I am also fluent in multiple languages and proficient in programming, I am dedicated to bridging the gap between research and real-world environmental solutions.

 Feel free to look at my [publications](./publication/), [recent post](./post/), and my [full CV](/uploads/resume.pdf) in this webpage.